HB 340 — Plug-In Solar Device Amendments

 Effective immediately since March 2025.

-Buy a UL-certified plug-in solar kit (up to 1,200W), install it yourself on a balcony or yard, and plug it into a standard 120V outlet.
+Buy a UL-certified plug-in solar kit (up to 1,200W), install it yourself on a balcony or yard, and plug it into a GFCI-protected 120V outlet.
 No permits, no utility approval, no professional installation required.

 Systems over 1,200W still require standard interconnection.
 No state rebate or tax credit is available under this law.
 Traditional rooftop systems still require permits.